Dialectical Behavior Therapy Program

 DBT provides a strong support system for the therapist with intensive meetings and supervision from other therapists.
 This helps the therapist to stay on the right track, get insight from their peers, and ensure that they maintain a high standard of quality support and advice throughout your therapy.

-Here, DBT helps you to learn new skills that will help you to achieve your life goals such as staying clean, working towards a happy life, and finding healthy coping mechanisms.
+Here, DBT helps you to learn new skills that will help you to achieve your life goals, such as staying clean, working toward a happy life, and finding healthy coping mechanisms.
 These skills include increasing community support by meeting new friends, following through on old friendships, experimenting with new hobbies, seeking out positive environments, working towards life goals, and involving yourself in social activities.

 DBT DIRECTLY INCORPORATES: